Reception Class School Starters – September 2023

 2. Starting School at Southill Primary

-Full of information and pictures, this document will set the scene and get you off to a great start:
+Full of information and pictures, this document will set the scene and get you off to a great start (opens as a PDF):

 3. Document: Uniform Policy